astronomer/apache-airflow-providers-transfers/README.md

 ## Example DAGs

-Checkout the [example_dags](./example_dags) folder for examples of how the UniversalTransfeOperator can be used.
+Checkout the [example_dags](./example_dags) folder for examples of how the Universal Transfer Operator can be used.

 ## How Universal Transfer Operator Works